-“Just Do It” communicates Nike’s position as the shoe for serious sports.
+“Just Do It” communicates Nike’s position as a brand of everyday athletes.
 “Pizza Pizza” is a fun way to communicate Little Ceasar’s low-price strategy.
 “Avis, we try harder” communicated the benefit of being number two in the rental car business.

 On the other hand, many automobile companies have struggled with their positioning strategy.
 Oldsmobile, the now defunct GM brand, is a good example.

 In its last 14 years, Oldsmobile floated no fewer than ten different slogans.
 Here’s a few of the real gems: